 \subsection{Future Directions}

-The theoretical formulation proposed here invites a number of concrete avenues for empirical investigation and computational development.
+The proposed theoretical formulation invites several concrete avenues for empirical investigation and computational development.
 Foremost among these is the simulation of agent-based models in which curvature entropy is treated as a streamed sensory input—continuously informing belief updates about narrative alignment.
 Such models would allow us to test whether the architecture, under active inference, spontaneously reproduces the rupture–repair cycles observed in real dyadic interaction.
 In doing so, they provide a crucial bridge between formalism, neurophysiology, and phenomenology.
 Beyond dyads, the framework naturally extends to hierarchically structured systems.
-By introducing group-level alignment variables one can model small-group coherence as an emergent property of multiple interacting pairwise dynamics.
-This multiscale extension opens the door to applications in collective behaviour, organisational synchrony, and crowd psychology, where relational inference is distributed across agents and temporal scales.
+By introducing group-level alignment variables, one can model small-group coherence as an emergent property of multiple interacting pairwise dynamics.
+This multiscale extension opens the door to collective behaviour, organisational synchrony, and crowd psychology applications, where relational inference is distributed across agents and temporal scales.
 Furthermore, the curvature-informed likelihood may be productively integrated with other sensorimotor channels.
 Prosodic variation, gaze dynamics, and even facial microexpressions can all be incorporated within a deep generative model, allowing heterogeneous evidence streams to converge on shared latent variables.
 This multimodal fusion enriches the inferential landscape and supports more robust decoding of the intersubjective field.
-Yet the prospect of real-time inference over relational states is not without ethical consequence.
+Yet the prospect of real-time inference over relational states is not without ethical consequences.
 As structural priors become actionable in applied contexts—be it psychotherapy, education, or social robotics—the issues of privacy, autonomy, and interpretability move to the fore.
-Any translational implementation must therefore be grounded in transparent consent procedures, and designed to yield feedback that is intelligible not only to clinicians and researchers, but also to the individuals whose relational trajectories it purports to track.
+Any translational implementation must therefore be grounded in transparent consent procedures and designed to yield intelligible feedback to clinicians and researchers and to the individuals whose relational trajectories it purports to track.